 Each participant will be paired with a mentor for the rotation.
 The role of the mentor is to oversee the student in his or her rotation as well as to provide ongoing academic and career guidance following the rotation experience.
 Participants may preselect a mentor for their rotation or ask for assistance in arranging a mentoring partnership with an ASCO member.
 Following the rotation, recipients will have the opportunity to attend the ASCO Annual Meeting where they can interact with oncology professionals.

 The Medical Student Rotation award includes a $5,000 stipend for the rotation plus $1,500 for travel to the ASCO Annual Meeting.
 An additional $2,000 will be provided to support the student’s mentor.
-The number of Medical Student Rotation Awards in each funding cycle is not predetermined by Conquer Cancer.
-Awards are given based on individual merit and availability of funds.

 (Are you a physician resident?
 Then learn more about our Resident Travel Award for Underrepresented Populations!)